We work with organizations looking to make the most out of their data.

 • Data: Datasets can range from structured quantitative data to text, images and video.
 Our data science team will take a first look and ensure there is the right data and sufficient signal for the problem at hand.

 Not all of these have to come from the same place (for instance, competitions may pair a data provider with a funder interested in supporting innovation in the problem domain).
-If you have any of the above and are thinking about using them to put on a competition, drop us a line below.
+If you have any of the above and are thinking about using them to put on a competition, drop us a line above.

 Run a custom competition